Booth notebook

 Track context

-Hearing it against Kinks At The BBC Disc 1 matters because it reads like part of an album world, not a detached single.
-All Day And All Of The Night by Kinks off Kinks At The BBC Disc 1 (2012) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With Kinks, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against Sounds Of The Seventies - 1973 Take Two matters because it reads like part of an album world, not a detached single.
+Neither One Of Us (Wants To Be The First To Say Goodbye) by Gladys Knight And The Pips off Sounds Of The Seventies - 1973 Take Two (1991) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With Gladys Knight And The Pips, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for